Five things you may not know about 529s (but should)

 Morgan Stanley Wealth Management

 How are some families planning for future education expenses?
-According to Sallie Mae’s “How America Pays for College” 2021 report, 37% of families used a college savings account like a 529 to pay for college.1 A 529 plan can be used for more than just college savings.
+According to Sallie Mae’s “How America Pays for College” 2023 report, families spent an average of $28,026 on college expenses and 30% of families used a college savings account like a 529 to pay for college.1 However, a 529 plan can be used for more than just college savings.
 They’re tax-advantaged investment plans that can help families save for an array of educational costs.

 For all their benefits, 529 plans are still often misunderstood and under-utilized.
 Here's what you may not know: